-An intraday "indicative value" meant to approximate the intrinsic economic value of the Notes, updated to reflect changes in currency exchange rates, will be calculated and published by a third party service provider via the facilities of the Consolidated Tape Association at least every fifteen seconds throughout the Exchange's Core Trading Session on each day on which the Notes are traded on the NYSE.
+An intraday "indicative value" meant to approximate the intrinsic economic value of the Notes, updated to reflect changes in currency exchange rates, will be calculated and published by a third party service provider via the facilities of the Consolidated Tape Association at least every fifteen seconds throughout the NYSE trading day on each day on which the Notes are traded on BX.
 Additionally, Barclays or an affiliate expect to calculate and publish the closing indicative value of the Notes on each trading day at www.ipathetn.com.
 The last sale price of the Notes will also be disseminated over the consolidated tape, subject to a 20- minute delay.
 In connection with the Notes, Barclays uses the term "indicative value" to refer to the value at a given time determined based on the following equation: